 Oslo in 2015, ECGI Fellow, Professor Julian Franks, Professor of Finance at the London Business School, on the theme of The Privatization of Bankruptcy: Evidence from the Shipping Industry.

 London in 2016, ECGI Fellow, Professor Francesca Cornelli, Professor of Finance and Director of Private Equity, London Business School on the theme of “Are CEO’s Fired for Bad Luck?”

 Lausanne in 2017, ECGI Fellow, Professor Per Strömberg, SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics, on the theme of "Since you're so rich, you must be really smart: Talent and the Finance Wage Premium"

-Berlin in 2018, ECGI Fellow, Prof. Antoinette Schoar, Michael M. Koerner (49’) Professor of Entrepreneurial Finance, at ESMT Berlin.
+Berlin in 2018, ECGI Fellow, Professor Antoinette Schoar, Michael M. Koerner (49’) Professor of Entrepreneurial Finance, at ESMT Berlin.
 The title of the lecture was: "Is Big Data a Challenge for Boards?"

 Barcelona in 2019, ECGI Fellow, Professor Paola Sapienza, Professor of Finance at Kellogg School of Management.
 The title of the lecture was: “The Economics of Firm Culture”